Projects

 A global and national movement has led progress toward enforceable rights for disabled people.
 Brainbox collaborated to design legislation that would enforce Accessibility for all New Zealanders.

-Can and should we transform legislation into computer code?
+Can and should we transform legislation into computer code

 Past Project